revron23/gait-abnormality-detection-cnn/models/README.md

 ## Model Architecture

-This folder contains visual representations of the CNN architecture used in the study.
+This folder contains the code that we used to traind the models and code of all the models